 A reception will be held in the Exhibit Hall from 5–6 p.m.
 Take advantage of this great networking opportunity!

 Steel to Students Reception

-Join students from other universities for a brief orientation and reception with representatives from a number of steel companies.
-The orientation will provide an update on AIST and information on the valuable technical and social events available to students at the conference.
+Join students from other universities for a reception with recruiting representatives from a number of steel companies.
+Don’t miss your chance to network with industry representatives and learn more about exciting opportunities for you.
 The reception will include the presentation of prizes to the winners of the student contests taking place at AISTech.
 All students attending the conference are automatically registered to attend the Steel to Students Reception.

-For more information about student events at AISTech please contact Chris McKelvey.
+For questions about student events at AISTech please contact Chris McKelvey.